Designing a multi-platform Solar Monitoring App

 Discovery

-• Stakeholder Interviews: We spoke to everyone—product managers, engineers, support teams, marketing, and sales—to figure out what mattered most to both users and the business.
+• Stakeholder Interviews: We engaged with product managers, engineers, support teams, and marketing to align business and user needs.

 Process

-1. Horizon 0: Core features like login, onboarding, and basic energy tracking.
+• Horizon 0: Core features like login, onboarding, realtime and daily energy tracking.

-3. Horizon 2: Advanced features like personalized recommendations and self-service options.
+• Horizon 2: Advanced features such as personalised recommendations and self-service options.

 Outcome

-• Received 4.6 ratings on both App Store and Playstore
+• Achieved a 4.6-star rating on both the App Store and Play Store.

 Next